swadii/asayer-appium-testng/README.md

-# asayer-appium-testng
+# Appium/TestNG
-Sample code for Appium TestNG with Asayer
+Appium/TestNG(Java) integration with Asayer

 ## I) Prepare your Java project

-### 1- Create a new maven project
+### 1- Create a new Maven project
+Use your IDE to create a new project, select "Maven" as Project Type

 [screenshot]

-### 2- Click "next" twice then give your project a Group ID and Artifact ID
+### 2- Fellow the IDE instructions to configure your project
+You will need to set a location to your project, a group ID and an artifact ID

 [screenshot]

+### 3- Verifications
-### 3- Open pom.xml and make sure u have <packaging>jar</packaging> packaging as a JAR file and version ends with "-tests"
+Open pom.xml and make sure you have the packaging set to "jar" and the version ends with "-tests"

     <groupId>AsayerTests</groupId>
     <artifactId>MyFirstTestWithAsayer</artifactId>